Title 32: Taxation and Finance

 (B) "Clothing" shall not include:

 (iii) Patches and emblems sold separately;

-(iv) Sewing equipment and supplies including, but not limited to, knitting needles, patterns, pins, scissors, sewing machines, sewing needles, tape measures, and thimbles; and
+(iv) Sewing equipment and supplies, including knitting needles, patterns, pins, scissors, sewing machines, sewing needles, tape measures, and thimbles; and

-(v) Sewing materials that become part of "clothing," including, but not limited to, buttons, fabric, lace, thread, yarn, and zippers.
+(v) Sewing materials that become part of "clothing," including buttons, fabric, lace, thread, yarn, and zippers.

 (25) Clothing accessories or equipment: means incidental items worn on the person or in conjunction with "clothing."
 "Clothing accessories or equipment" are mutually exclusive of and may be taxed differently than apparel within the definition of "clothing," "sport or recreational equipment," and "protective equipment."
 The following list contains examples and is not intended to be an all-inclusive list.
 "Clothing accessories or equipment" shall include:

 (C) Hair notions, including, but not limited to, barrettes, hair bows, and hair nets;

 (G) Sunglasses, nonprescription;